 - Inflammation of nerves from the spine can occur with infection of the nerves with the herpes zoster virus that causes shingles.
 This can occur in the thoracic area to cause upper back pain or in the lumbar area to cause low back pain.

-When to Seek Medical Care for Back Pain
+When to See a Doctor for Back Pain